 Knowing some teacher are still a bit wary of implementing maths mastery from Year 1 to Year 6, here we show you how it can work across the whole school.

-Why Maths Mastery?
-Here are the 6 key benefits of adopting a mastery approach in Maths for your Key Stage 1 and Key Stage 2 Maths lessons – even when you’re not following an entire Singapore or Shanghai Maths approach in your primary school.
+The 6 key benefits of adopting a mastery approach in Maths for your Key Stage 1 and Key Stage 2 Maths lessons – even when you’re not following an entire Shanghai Maths approach are as follows: